Ingar Sletten Kolloen

 Ingar Sletten Kolloen (born 9 July 1951) is a Norwegian journalist, biographer, novelist and playwright.
 He has written biographies of Tor Jonsson, Knut Hamsun and Joralf Gjerstad.
+His two volumes about Hamsun, published in 2003 and 2004, were also reworked into a shorter international version as Knut Hamsun: Dreamer and Dissenter.
 He wrote the play Jeg kunne gråte blod in 2004, and the novel Den fjerde engelen in 2007.